Canadian soccer star Cyle Larin arrested for drunk driving in Florida

 Larin was arrested on a misdemeanour DUI alcohol or drugs charge and given a citation for driving on the wrong side of the road.
 He was released from the Orange County jail after spending the minimum mandated eight hours in custody following such an arrest in Florida.

-An Orlando City spokesman confirmed the charge but said it would not be making a comment until it had spoken to its player.
-The Canadian Soccer Association said it had been in contact with Orlando City and would issue a statement in due course.

-But soccer will have to wait for Larin.
+Soccer will now have to wait for Larin.

 Under the league’s collective bargaining agreement, Larin will have to undergo an assessment by MLS’ Substance Abuse and Behavioural Health Program doctors.

-He is not eligible to return until that assessment is complete and he is cleared to play.
+The league said Larin will not be eligible “to participate in any competition or team activity,” until that assessment is complete and he is cleared for participation by SABH Program doctors and MLS completes its investigation.

+Where that leaves Larin with Canada and the Gold Cup, which begins July 7, is unclear.

 The Florida Highway Patrol arrest report said Larin’s Cadillac just missed hitting a Mercedes travelling in the proper lane.